JNRowe/upoints/README.rst

-The ``upoints`` modules do not take flattening in to account, as in calculations based in most populated areas of the earth the errors introduced by ignoring the earth's flattening are quite small.
+The ``upoints`` modules do not take flattening in to account, as in calculations based in most populated areas of the earth the errors introduced by ignoring the earth’s flattening are quite small.
 Future versions may change if the limitation becomes an issue in real use.

 Although not really a limitation one should also be careful to use data sources